 The following process applies to new cases of children previously unknown to the authority, and to closed cases.

-The process of Referrals must include screening against the Halton Levels of Need Framework and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is in Care.
+The process of Referrals must include screening against the Bournemouth and Poole Levels of Need and Continuum of Support (see: PD SCP Levels of Need & Continuum of Support (Pan Dorset Safeguarding Children Partnership Manual)) and must include internal electronic database checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.